 Prescription drug use by medical personnel and drug diversion by health care providers has risen to epidemic proportions and become a significant public health issue.
 A recent study indicated that 46% of the pharmacists and 62% of the pharmacy students studied had used controlled substances at some time without a prescription.
 Drug diversion by health care personnel also compromises patient safety when patients don’t get the pain medications they need or when patients are exposed to infectious diseases as the result of impairment on the part of providers.

 An impaired pharmacist, when accused of misappropriating controlled substances, can face criminal prosecution, civil malpractice actions, and disciplinary actions against his or her pharmacist’s license by the California State Board of Pharmacy (CBP).
+There is no statute of limitation for the filing of a disciplinary action by a California licensing board.
 The Board of Pharmacy may also suggest that you participate in the Pharmacist Recovery Program (MAXIMUS).
 But you should know the impact of such participation on your pharmacist license and your ability to work and practice your profession.

 If you are a California pharmacist who has become impaired as a result of prescription or controlled substance use or a PIC who is being investigated by the Board of Pharmacy, the Law Offices of Lucy McAllister is here to help.
 We care about protecting your professional reputation, career and future.